-The Ataxia Global Initiative (AGI) offers to provide up to 2,000 USD travel support for three young investigators to attend the Ataxia Global Conference and the International Congress for Ataxia Research (ICAR) in Orlando, March 2022.
-The three eligible young investigators (2 non-US and 1 US) are committed to ataxia research and – without financial support – would be unable to attend the Ataxia Global Conference and ICAR in Orlando, March 2022.
+The Ataxia Global Initiative (AGI) offers to provide up to 2,000 USD travel support for three young investigators to attend the Ataxia Global Conference and the International Congress for Ataxia Research (ICAR) in Dallas, TX, USA, November 2022.
+The three eligible young investigators (2 non-US and 1 US) are committed to ataxia research and – without financial support – would be unable to attend the Ataxia Global Conference and ICAR in Dallas, TX, USA, November 2022.

 - A letter of intent including your activities in the field of ataxia research and/or patient care

 - Rationale why it is important to attend the conference for your further work in ataxia research

 - Letter of support from your group leader

 - Confirmation that you do not have financial support to attend the Ataxia Global Conference otherwise

 Note: if you submitted a travel award application for the Ataxia Global Conference in Orlando in March 2022 (which had to be postponed due the pandemic) you will have to apply again!